oracle/coherence-visualvm/README.md

 ### 1. Connecting Directly to a Process

-Once the Plugin is installed, you can double-click on a Coherence process in the left pane, usually `com.tangosol.net.DefaultCacheServer`, after which a `Coherence` tab will be displayed.
+Once the Plugin is installed, you can double-click on a Coherence process in the left pane, usually `com.tangosol.net.DefaultCacheServer` or `com.tangosol.net.Coherence`, after which a `Coherence` tab will be displayed.

+> Note: If you are connecting to a JVM running Helidon 4.x  and it fails, check the log file in `VisualVM->About->Log File.
+> and If you see the following exception: `java.io.InvalidClassException: filter status: REJECTED`, add "java.rmi.*" to the patterns entry in
+> `src/main/resources/META-INF/helidon/serial-config.properties`.

 ### 2. Connecting via Management over REST